mickfuzz/phd4/archive/archive_bookchapters/2022-3-9-Game_Making_and_Coding_Fluency_in_Primary_Computing_Context.md

 * A map of learning dimensions learners are likely to encounter when making games.
 These are grouped as coding concepts, systems patterns and design practices. http://tiny.cc/mc-platformer-tutorial
 * To suit learners that like a methodical approach, a step by step tutorial explaining how to build game code from first principles is available.
 * A five week course adaptable by teachers contains some of the motivational  - https://mickfuzz.github.io/makecode-platformer-101/groupCourse

-* All of the resources above are available as part of this repository - https://mickfuzz.github.io/makecode-platformer-101
+All of the resources above are available and can be contributed to as part of a collaborative online documentation repository. https://mickfuzz.github.io/makecode-platformer-101

 ### Phaser and Glitch.com Resources

 Similar resources exist for text based coding in Phaser.
-These include:
+While targeted at users of the glitch code playground.
+The resources include:

-* A splash page for those Phaser / Glitch resources is here - https://glitch-game-makers-manual.glitch.me/
+* A splash page for Phaser / Glitch resources.
+This contains links to print outs, tutorials and activities.  https://glitch-game-makers-manual.glitch.me/
-* An interactive starting template and patterns to add is here - https://ggc-examples.glitch.me/
+* An interactive starting template and grid of game design patterns. https://ggc-examples.glitch.me/

 ## Conclusion